 Continual revision is inevitable in building regulations, as the nature of material, designs and techniques is constantly changing.
 The history of modern building regulations is one of increasing complexity and perpetual change!

 The first modern building legislation was the Public Health Act of 1845.
-This Act tried to reduce the risks to the public posed by damp conditions, inferior construction, sanitary conditions and the risk of fire, as well as the lack of adequate light and ventilation.
+This Act tried to reduce the risks to the public posed by damp, inferior construction, unsanitary conditions and the risk of fire, as well as the lack of adequate light and ventilation.
 Later Acts in 1877 introduced the first model by-laws, which were intended as a guide to councils constructing new streets and buildings.

 New legislation, ensuring councils enforced their own standards for all buildings, was introduced in 1936, but it wasn't until 1952 that a new set of by-laws outlined a range of mandatory measures to be followed by all councils.
 These measures set out the minimum structural standards and performance of a number of materials, helping to enforce national rather than regional standards.